GRASP command-line interface (CLI)

 [-n | --nwk <filename>]

-{-o | --output-folder <foldername>} (default is current working folder)
+{-o | --output-folder <foldername>} (default is current working folder, or input folder if available)

 {-pre | --prefix <stub>}